Abdoulaye-Sayouti/Secure-Offline-RAG-System/README.md

 # RAG System

 A  Retrieval-Augmented Generation (RAG) system designed for efficient processing of diverse content types with minimal computational overhead.

-# 🏆🥇 Competition Recognition
+# 🏆🥇 Competition Recognition (Please give the project a star 🌟 🙂)

 This solution won 1st place in the Secure RAG Challenge by UnderstandTech!